binhvd/Data-Engineering-1/mongodb/practice/questions.md

 Connect to a running mongo instance, use a database named `mongo_practice`.

-Document all your queries in a javascript file to use as a reference.

 ## Insert Documents

 Insert the following documents into a `movies` collection.